 Genetically Engineered (GE)/Genetically Modified Organism (GMO) does not have a standardized definition.
 (In part, this has created some of the problems for achieving GE transparency and reaching consensus on how best to identify and communicate this with consumers.)
-But on the whole, most would define GE food or GMOs as a living organism whose genetic material (otherwise known as DNA) has been artificially manipulated in a laboratory through genetic engineering.
+Many authorities, however, would define GE food or GMOs as a living organism whose genetic material (otherwise known as DNA) has been artificially manipulated in a laboratory through genetic engineering.
 Genetic engineering creates combinations of plant, animal, bacteria, and virus genes that do not occur in nature or through traditional crossbreeding methods.

 Greenhouse gases (GHG) are those that trap heat in the atmosphere and contribute to climate change.
-Carbon dioxide (CO2) is one of the most well-known GHGs, as its emissions are the largest in quantity and it remains in the atmosphere for a long time.
-Other GHGs include methane (CH4), nitrous oxide (N2O), and fluorinated gases (most commonly associated with refrigerants).
+Carbon dioxide (CO_2) is one of the most well-known GHGs, as its emissions are the largest in quantity and it remains in the atmosphere for a long time.
+Other GHGs include methane (CH_4), nitrous oxide (N_2O), and fluorinated gases (most commonly associated with refrigerants).